Jeffery S. Haff | Franchisee Lawyer

 - Author: How the SBFA Would Affect Franchising: The Franchisee’s View, 5 Leader’s Franchising Business and Law Alerts No. 11 (August 1999).

 Jeff was one of 20 Presidential Honors Scholars in his graduating class at the State University of New York at Buffalo (B.A. summa cum laude 1986).
 Jeff graduated from the prestigious Duke University School of Law (J.D.
 With Honors 1989).
-Jeff lives in Maple Grove, Minnesota with his wife and three children.
+Jeff lives in Maple Grove, Minnesota with his wife Carol.
+They have three grown children: Kelly (born 1994), Ryan (1995) and Erica (1998).

 E-mail address: email@example.com